joelcorey/google-sheets-api-v4-cheat-sheet/README.md

 Step 8 The credentials should be stored securely in somethin like an environmental variable

+Step 9 Copy the Service Account email from the credentials file.
+In the Google Sheet, click share and share it via that email address so that the Service Account has access rights

-Step 9 Replace relevant values in index.js
+Step 10 Replace relevant values in index.js

 additional resources:
 https://github.com/googleapis/google-api-nodejs-client#service-account-credentials